junkdog/term-webgl2/bitmap-font/README.md

 The crate consists of:
 - **Font rasterization engine** using cosmic-text for high-quality text rendering
-- **3D texture packer** organizing glyphs into 4×4 grids per texture slice
+- **2D texture array packer** organizing glyphs into 16×1 grids per texture layer
 - **Binary serializer** with zlib compression for efficient storage
 - **Atlas verification tool** for debugging and visualization